 Access to a decent standard of living is one of the core fundamental human rights, and poverty eradication is a UN Millennium Development Goal.
 The Universal Declaration of Human Rights and the International Covenant on Economic, Social and Cultural Rights thus emphasise the right to basic products and services ('food, clothing, housing, medical care and necessary social services'), the right to employment, decent and fair remuneration, social welfare and physical and intellectual property.
-However, more than a billion people across the globe are still living on less than \$1.25 per day,32 925 million suffer from malnutrition33 and 100 million have no access to housing.34 worldwide do not have access to work, and more than 850 million employed people and their families live on or below the poverty line. $^{\it 35}$
+However, more than a billion people across the globe are still living on less than \$1.25 per day, 925 million suffer from malnutrition and 100 million have no access to housing.

-Employment, which should improve these vital living conditions, is still a major issue, given that 200 million people
+Employment, which should improve these vital living conditions, is still a major issue, given that 200 million people worldwide do not have access to work, and more than 850 million employed people and their families live on or below the poverty line. $^{\it 35}$